c4lyp5o/waktusolat.me/README.md

 docker run -p 8080:8002 -d waktusolat
 ```

+Then point your browser to localhost:8080

+# API

 ## Quran

-/quran : lists all surah in Al Quran\
+GET /quran : lists all surah in Al Quran\
-/quran/en/(surah number) : displays surah in english language\
+GET /quran/en/(surah number) : displays surah in english language\
-/quran/my/(surah number) : displays surah in malay language\
+GET /quran/my/(surah number) : displays surah in malay language\
-/quran/en/(surah number)/(ayat number) : displays ayat in surah in english language\
+GET /quran/en/(surah number)/(ayat number) : displays ayat in surah in english language\
-/quran/my/(surah number)/(ayat number) : displays ayat in surah in malay language\
+GET /quran/my/(surah number)/(ayat number) : displays ayat in surah in malay language\
-/quran/random : displays random ayat in english and malay language\
+GET /quran/random : displays random ayat in english and malay language

 ## Prayer Times

-/waktusolat/today/(zone) : displays prayer time for the week for the zone\
+GET /waktusolat/today/(zone) : displays prayer time for the week for the zone\
-/waktusolat/week/(zone) : displays prayer time for the week for the zone\
+GET /waktusolat/week/(zone) : displays prayer time for the week for the zone\
-/waktusolat/month/(zone) : displays prayer time for the month for the zone\
+GET /waktusolat/month/(zone) : displays prayer time for the month for the zone\
-/waktusolat/year/(zone) : displays prayer time for the year for the zone\
+GET /waktusolat/year/(zone) : displays prayer time for the year for the zone

-## The Zones
+# The Zones

 1. Kedah\
    KDH01 = KOTA SETAR, POKOK SENA DAN KUBANG PASU\